 No 3,889,080 43.9%

-1 Retail sales of recreational cannabis will go into effect until January 2018 at the earliest.
+1 Retail sales of recreational cannabis went into effect in January 2018.

-2 Effective immediately, adults 21+ can legally possess, transport, and grow marijuana for recreational use.
-Businesses can not sell recreational cannabis until licensed (mid 2018)
+2 Adults 21+ can legally possess, transport, and grow marijuana for recreational use.
+Businesses can not sell recreational cannabis until they are licensed.

-3 Every adult can possess an one ounce of marijuana, 8 grams of marijuana concentrate and 6 plants, effective immediately.
+3 Every adult can possess one ounce of marijuana, 8 grams of marijuana concentrate and 6 plants.

-4 Police can no longer use the smell of pot or the presence of cannabis products as a legal reason to detain or search you or your place.
+4 Police can no longer use the smell of pot or the presence of cannabis products as a legal reason to detain or search you or your residence.

-5 Cannabis is a legal commodity, the same as alcohol like wine or vodka.
+5 Cannabis is a legal commodity, the same as alcohol.

-7 Most of the prop 64 document are about industry licensing and taxation procedures.
+7 Most of the information in Prop 64 is about industry licensing and taxation procedures.

 National Organization for the Reform of Marijuana Laws and Regulations. – “The whole process will take some time, maybe more than expected”

-8 Using marijuana in public is illegal, thought special smoking areas are being considered.
+8 Using marijuana in public is illegal, though special smoking areas are being considered.

-10 Recreational cannabis shops cannot be within 600 feet of schools, youth centers, and daycare centers.
+10 Recreational cannabis shops cannot be within 600 feet of schools, youth centers, or daycare centers.

 11 Businesses that sell alcohol or tobacco cannot sell weed or vice versa.